YingLiu4203/LearningKivy/Ch03 Widgets and Layouts/Widgets and Layouts.md

 side-by-side in the middle.
 Then we create two labels with their texts and add them to the layout using the `add_widget` method.

+## Widget Size
+An essential property of a graphic interface component is its size.